TracReggie/GPPool/README.md

 # GPPool

-The source code of **Graph Partial Pooling: A Universal Approach for Scaling Up GNNs**
+The source code of **Training Large-Scale Graph Neural Networks Via Graph Partial Pooling**

 ## Training
-To reproduce the results of GPPool on the Cora dataset, please run following commands.
+To reproduce the results of GPPool on the Cora dataset, please run the following commands.
 ```
 Conda activate your_conda_env_name
 python test.py
 ```
-If you need to apply GPPool to other datasets, simply modify the dataset section in test.py and use the hyperparameters suggested in the paper for training.
+If you need to apply GPPool to other datasets, modify the dataset section in test.py and use the hyperparameters suggested in the paper for training.